the right smile

 [10] “Routine dental exams uncover problems that can be easily treated in the early stages, when damage is minimal” (American Dental Association [ADA], 2008).

 [11] Gum disease, specifically gingivitis, is a leading cause of tooth decay and tooth loss.
 If gum disease is discovered and diagnosed early, it can be treated.
-However, if left untreated, gum disease can become periodontitis, a more severe and irreversible stage.
+However, if left untreated, gum disease can become periodontitus, a more severe and irreversible stage.
 This may lead to serious damage of the gum tissue and jaw bone, causing your teeth to fall out.
 This late stage of gum disease can also increase your risk of developing a heart attack or stroke.

 [12] According to the Oral Cancer Foundation, a United States citizen will die from this type of cancer every hour of every day.
 Of similar concern is the fact that out of the 34,000 newly diagnosed Americans every year, only half of these people will be alive in the next five years.
 However, while attending your regular dental checkup, your dentist and oral hygienist screen you for this specific cancer.
 If diagnosed early, there is a good chance that oral cancer can be treated successfully.